akinolaepaphras/leads-tracker/README.md

 # leads saver
- a chrome extension  for a sales team that saves potential custoomers' url
+ a chrome extension  for a sales team that saves potential customers' url